zachwolfe/abs/README.md

 ## Usage
 - From ABS' root directory, install ABS using `cargo install --path .`
 - Create a project with `abs init [path (optional)]`
-  - A project consists of a human-editable `abs.json` project file and a `src` directory with source files, and nothing else.
+  - A project consists of a human-editable `abs.json` project file, a `src` directory with source files, and an optional `assets` directory which will be copied to the same location as the final `exe` or `dll`.
 The following is an example project file:
 ```json
 {
   "name": "my_app",